Basic information about the temple

 This is considered a Swayam Vyakta Kshetram (but not part of the 8 such recognied kshetrams in Vaishnavite tradition), ie the Perumal is a swayambhu.
 Perumal at this temple is in nindra kolam.
 Devotees who visit this temple receive all the blessings they would get when they visit Lord Balaji and this temple is known as then Tirupati.

-As in Tirupati, the lord blesses the devotees as Varadaraja Perumal in Keezh Venkatanath Puram and is surrounded by seven hills represented by Lord Kailasanathar (as Gotha Parameswarar at nearby Kunnathur, also known as Then Kalahasti).
+As in Tirupati, the Lord blesses the devotees, as Varadaraja Perumal in Keezh Venkatanatha Puram and is surrounded by seven hills represented by Lord Kailasanathar (as Gotha Parameswarar at nearby Kunnathur, also known as Then Kalahasti).

 Other information for your visit

 This is one of three temples in the vicinity of each other: the Gotha Parameswarar temple at Kunnathur, Varadaraja Perumal temple at Keela Tirvenkatanatha Puram and the Venkatachalapati, Mela Tiruvenkatanathapuram (this temple).
 Together, these three temples are considered the equivalent of Kalahasti, Keezh Tirupati and Mel Tirupati, and it is customary to visit them together.
 The recommended order of visit is Gotha Parameswarar temple, Varadaraja Perumal temple and Venkatachalapathi temple.
 It is also believed that praying at this group of temples has the same, if not better, merit as praying at the corresponding three temples at Kalahasti and Tirupati.
 Furthermore, it is believed that any prayers in the form of venduthal for Tirupati can be fulfilled here, but not the reverse.